darshdudhia/DarshOS/readme.md

 # Deprecation Notice
 - This Os Is Now Never Going To Be Updated Unless in The Future I make a new one
-- the reason for this is that i have made many errors which are far beyond repair.
-- and i cant progress devlopment beacuse i dont know understand ahci or c++ that much
+- and i cant progress devlopment beacuse i dont know have any more free time

 ## Features